JULIELab/JULIELab.github.io/Staff/Modersohn/index.md

 ## Research Interests

-* Natural Language Processing with clinical contents
+* Natural Language Processing with clinical context
-* Automatic generatiion of timelines from texts
+* Automatic generation of timelines from texts
 * Hypergraphs and graph theory
 * Bioinformatics and computational biology
 * Computervision and machine learning